EfthimiosVlahos/LLM-SQL-Project/README.md

 # LLM SQL End-to-End Project: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
-I are build a system that can talk to MySQL database!
+I build a system that can talk to MySQL database!
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 Created a database on MySQL where a company might maintain their inventory, sales, and discounts data inside.
 A store manager